-With close to thirty original films airing over the course of two months, there’s sure to be a Hallmark film to suit everyone.
+With close to thirty Christmas originals airing over the course of two months, there’s sure to be a movie to suit everyone.
 Whether it be a film about a heavenly being finding the path to rescuing herself or a woman being granted a gift of courage, there’s plenty of swoons to go round.
 One of their latest additions is, in my opinion, also one of their best.

 As an actress known for her leading role in a popular fantasy series, Jessica McEllis (Taylor Cole) is ready for the next stepping stone.
 She’s about to leave California for her latest movie shoot.
 Not only is she playing the lead role in the film, she’s also pulling double duty and risking everything to produce the film.